awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-writes.md

 With RDS Optimized Writes turned on, RDS for MySQL databases write only once when flushing data to durable storage without using the doublewrite buffer\.
 RDS Optimized Writes is useful if you run write\-heavy workloads on your RDS for MySQL databases\.
 Examples of databases with write\-heavy workloads include ones that support digital payments, financial trading, and gaming applications\.

 These databases run on DB instance classes that use the AWS Nitro System\.
-Because of the hardware configuration in these systems, the database can write 16 KiB pages directly to data files reliably and durably in one step\.
+Because of the hardware configuration in these systems, the database can write 16\-KiB pages directly to data files reliably and durably in one step\.
 The AWS Nitro System makes RDS Optimized Writes possible\.

 You can set the new database parameter `rds.optimized_writes` to control the RDS Optimized Writes feature for RDS for MySQL databases\.
 Access this parameter in the DB parameter groups of RDS for MySQL version 8\.0\.
 Set the parameter using the following values:
 + `AUTO` – Turn on RDS Optimized Writes if the database supports it\.
 Turn off RDS Optimized Writes if the database doesn't support it\.
 This setting is the default\.